Lucii1337/Lucii1337/Intrudouction.md

 - 📫 My discord is : andrei1337#2543

 	     The only master i have
-	            Is my superior dedicasion
+	(ΦωΦ)       Is my superior dedicasion ...
-		             :)